 Components of the VCT System

-The PCM controls the timing of the camshafts by the use of a VCT solenoid that allows oil pressure to enter a phaser.
+The PCM controls the timing of the camshafts by the use of a VCT solenoid that allows oil pressure to enter the camshaft phaser.
 The VCT solenoid is essentially an electronically controlled spool valve.
 The PCM controls this spool valve by pulse width modulation, or abbreviated as PWM (see Electrical Dictionary.)
 Depending on the position of the spool valve, it allows oil pressure to enter the phaser to advance or retard camshaft timing.
 The PCM can modulate timing several times per second on to command timing changes.
-Since the actual process after the VCT solenoids mechanical and hydraulic, worn or damaged parts and low oil pressure can slow this process down.
+Since the actual process after the VCT solenoids is mechanical and hydraulic, worn or damaged parts and low oil pressure can slow this process down.
 The default off position allows oil into the advance side of the phaser, helping spring pressure hold the phasers completely advanced.

 The phaser consists of a outer component that is attached to the sprocket and mechanically linked by a chain, an inner component which is attached by a banjo bolt and the locating pin to the camshaft, and a center vane assembly that allows the inside unit to turn away from the outside unit.
 The phaser gets it's oil supply directly from the center of the camshaft by a banjo bolt.
 This oil supply actually travels through the block, into the camshaft front bearing, through the camshaft, then finally into the phaser.